dijkstracula/website/content/blog/Proving-The-Coding-Interview-2.md

 and we definitely wouldn't want to call that a "provably-correct solution".

-When many folks first learn about cool things like automated theorem provers or type theory, end up with the misconception that the goal is incontrovertible and exhaustive program correctness.
+When many folks first learn about cool things like automated theorem provers or type theory, they end up with the misconception that the goal is incontrovertible and exhaustive program correctness.
 Others -- including some who responded "vigorously" on certain colour-coded tech link aggregation websites to part 1 of this series -- dismiss formal methods for the opposite reason.
 They end up feeling that formal methods _claim_ incontrovertible correctness, which they dismiss as impossible.

 The latter people are right on one point: "total correctness", whatever that might mean, is a bar that we shouldn't expect to reach.
 We saw this last time: